JedWillick/CSSE2002-ShippingPortSimulation/README.md

 ### Usage

+Run [portsim.Launcher](src/portsim/Launcher.java) with the file containing the port and the following:

-Add VM options:
+VM options:

 ```
 --module-path path/to/javafx/lib
 --add-modules javafx.controls
 ```

-Add path to the save file as the program argument.